 To avoid paying any of the late penalty fees for Parts A, B or D, verify your Special Enrollment Period eligibility before deciding to delay coverage.

 Determining Enrollment Period Eligibility

 Not sure if this enrollment period applies to you?
 Let us help you.
 We can explain when and how you’ll need to enroll to have the coverage you need, when you need it, without late penalties.

 → Learn more about this Special Enrollment Period here.

 If you didn’t sign up during your Initial Enrollment Period, and you’re not eligible for a Special Enrollment Period, don’t panic – you still have an opportunity to enroll in Parts A and B during the General Enrollment Period (GEP).

-This enrollment period is from January 1 through March 31 of each year, and your coverage would start on July 1 of the same year.
+This enrollment period is from January 1 through March 31 of each year, and your coverage would start the first day of the following month of enrollment.